A decorative cartoon of an old desktop computer displaying redirect loop error

 screenshot of chrome err_too_many_redirects message

 Encountering the ‘err_too_many_redirects’ error can be a frustrating experience, especially when it prevents users from accessing your website.
 However, with a systematic approach, you can identify the root cause and implement a solution.
-This section will guide you through various strategies to diagnose and rectify this common issue, from clearing your caches to adjusting your website’s HTTPS settings and redirection rules.
-Let’s dive in and get your website running smoothly again.
+If you’re receiving this error, follow these steps to resolve it efficiently:

 Clear your server, proxy, and browser cache